 The impact of non-functional requirements (NFRs) over software systems has been widely documented but MDD processes typically ignore them.
 Here we investigate why and propose a possible solution.

-During my 2-YEAR postdoc IN Toronto, I did SOME WORK WITH Eric Yu
+During my 2-year postdoc in Toronto, I did some work with Eric Yu about the integration

 What are the characteristics of an ideal notation for modeling requirements.
 Keep reading to discover it!